Natural History Films and Documentaries

-Her collaborations with leading conservation organisations, Nikon, the RSPB and The Natural History Museum demonstrate her commitment to using visual storytelling as a powerful tool for education and change.
-Whether through fine art cinematography or hard-hitting conservation documentaries, her films offer a window into the wild, revealing the untold stories of the species she has spent her career documenting.
+Her collaborations with leading organisations including Nikon, the RSPB, BBC Springwatch and the Natural History Museum, demonstrate her commitment to using visual storytelling as a powerful tool for education and change.
+Whether through fine art cinematography, hard-hitting conservation documentaries or impactful on-screen presenting, her work provides a window into the wild, revealing the untold stories and science of the species she dedicates her career to documenting.

 In partnership with The RSPB and The Natural History Museum, Rachel investigates the impact of Avian Influenza, uncovering more about the disease, its impact and how seabirds like the Northern Gannet are affected.